Images © ITV Studios, 1969 / Composition @ Alan Hayes © 2024

 Also appeared in:

-Randall and Hopkirk (Deceased) - 'That's How Murder Snowballs', 'All Work and No Pay', 'Money to Burn'
+Randall and Hopkirk (Deceased) - 'That's How Murder Snowballs', 'All Work and No Pay', 'Money to Burn', 'The Ghost Talks'

 Images © ITV Studios, 1969

 • Seen It All Before?
 This is the second episode of Randall and Hopkirk (Deceased) to feature filming at the Buckinghamshire village of Latimer and its fictional public house The Duke of Cumberland.
-It had previously featured, complete with pub, in For the Girl Who Has Everything in which an establishing shot filmed on a shoot for the Department S episode The Pied Piper of Hambledown was utilised.
-While The Duke of Cumberland therefore featured in two separate series, it was not an actual pub at all.
+It had previously featured, complete with pub, in For the Girl Who Has Everything in which an establishing shot filmed on a shoot for the Department S episodes The Pied Piper of Hambledown and Who Plays the Dummy? was utilised.
+While The Duke of Cumberland therefore featured in four episodes of two separate series, it was not an actual pub at all.
 In fact, it was the village Post Office, though today no such service exists in Latimer and the building has been converted for residential use.

 • The interior set for The Duke of Cumberland recycled elements of sets put together for But What a Sweet Little Room and For the Girl Who Has Everything, including the Buttery set from the latter.